Censor Board allows Anurag Kashyap to retain 'Bombay Velvet' title

-Censor Board decides to 'allow' Anurag Kashyap to retain 'Bombay' in the title of his upcoming period film 'Bombay Velvet' starring Ranbir Kapoor and Anushka Sharma
+Censor Board decides to 'allow' Anurag Kashyap to retain 'Bombay' in the title of 'Bombay Velvet' starring Ranbir Kapoor and Anushka Sharma

 Even as the controversy over Censor Board's decision to ban 'Bombay' from film titles, dialogues and lyrics has not died down, a relief comes in as Bombay Velvet gets to retain its original title.